One stranger to another. An honest approach. A simple question…

 Seconds after there was laughter, playing and friendly competition, with and without scooters, the very object that prompted the interaction in the first place.

 That’s all it takes for kids to find and make new friends, even if only for then and there and just for a few moments.

 I’ve witnessed this many times with my kids when we are out and about.
-The park, playground, out walking.
+At the park, the playground or just out walking.
 Anywhere really and I’m just as amazed each time.

-It makes me think that’s not the case anymore once we pass a certain age.
-We seem to have replaced that innocence and openness with distrust and caution.
+It makes me think that’s not the case anymore.
+Once we reach and pass a certain age, we seem to have replaced that innocence and openness with distrust and caution.

 Instead, we more or less need to be introduced by a common acquaintance, friend or other social arrangements like work, before its deemed appropriate to even consider asking any question that would indicate an interest in getting closer or just hang out for a few moments.

 Let’s instead imagine a world, like that of kids, where you could just walk up to anyone anywhere and go.
-“Hi, I’m Dane!
+“Hi, I’m Dane.
 That looks like fun, can I join in?”